drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### CAESA

-CAESA (Computer Assisted Estimation of Synthetic Accessibility) is a computer program introduced in 1991 by G.J.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/caesa-6bcfd541'><i class='fa fa-play' aria-hidden='true'></i></button>CAESA (Computer Assisted Estimation of Synthetic Accessibility) is a computer program introduced in 1991 by G.J.
 Myatt at the University of Leeds to automatically rank sets of molecules according to their ease of synthesis and to display the synthetic routes.
 It also assesses the development of viable synthetic approaches by identifying suitable, readily available starting materials.
 The software uses expert system technology to mimic the methods used by an experienced synthetic chemist to estimate the ease of synthesis of a particular compound.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer